 The good news is that this is the best time imaginable for people with disabilities and/or special needs to take advantage of new technology for connection and independence.
 Researchers at Rochester Institute of Technology are developing a significant number of new types of technologies or have adapted existing technologies to improve access for persons with disabilities.
 From advanced robotics to new technologies for hearing or visual impairment to the use of social and interactive media, researchers are developing remarkable new ways for people to connect.

 RIT values its tradition of developing assistive and adaptive technology and working with our community to serve those with disabilities and special needs.
 One of the best examples is RIT's National Technical Institute for the Deaf (NTID).
 Formally established in 1965 through an Act of Congress, NTID began operation in 1967 and is currently one of the most accessible education communities in the world for deaf and hard-of-hearing students.
-NTID's long and rich history of innovations for the deaf and hearing- impaired community is unparalleled.
+NTID's long and rich history of innovations for the deaf and hard-of-hearing community is unparalleled.
 The NTID-created speech-to-text system is used all over the world to provide communication access to individuals who are deaf.
 This tradition continues with RIT/NTID's recent award of a $1.75 million grant from the William G. McGowan Charitable Fund as the lead investment in the construction of the new Sebastian and Lenore Rosica Hall.
 This first-of-its-kind facility will engage deaf and hard-of-hearing students and their hearing peers, along with faculty and corporate partners, in the innovation process.

 RIT is proud of our longstanding commitment to supporting our wounded service members.
 For over 50 years, RIT's Veteran Services Office has been dedicated to supporting and advocating for active-duty military, veterans, and their dependents.
 RIT is proud to partner with the U.S. Department of Veteran Affairs in the "Yellow Ribbon" program and "Servicemembers Opportunity Colleges Consortium" initiatives, which offer educational support to veterans, servicemembers, and their families.
 NTID has developed a program designed especially for veterans who have suffered hearing loss as a result of their service.